ACPartners/TimeRegistrationDemo/BussinessCase.md

 ###### List of holidays (by year)

-- Employee
-  - Data
-    - Total number of all holidays
-    - Total number of approved holidays
-    - Total number of holidays to be approved
-    - Total number of holidays (grouped by Type of holiday) (dynamic array)
-    - Overview of approved holidays
-      - From date
-      - Until date
-      - Type of holiday
-      - Remarks (first 100 characters)
-  - Filter
-    - Year: if none provided (default): current year
-  - Ordered by From date
 - Manager: Same as for employee but extra filter: Employee

 ###### List of Holidays (overview of all employees)